minh3d/Sprite-Plist-Extractor/README.md

 # Sprite-Plist-Extractor

+*Requirement: python, PILLOW not PIL (because of transparent problems)*

 I have written this script to unpack png files in the plist file packed by TexturePacker

 First, make sure you have both the png and plist files in the same directory, in my case: image.plist and image.png